Crown Coach Corporation: 1921–1949: Airplanes, metal bodies, and Supercoaches

-In 1921, a major shift in company production occurred as Murillo M. ("Brock") Brockway, the son of the company founder, was put in charge of school bus production.
+In 1921, a major shift in company production occurred as Murillo M. "Brock" Brockway (the son of the company founder) was put in charge of school bus production.
 Viewing school buses as a growth market in the suburbs of southern California, Brockway discontinued all wagon production in favor of bus and truck body production.
 To expand production and improve shipping of its vehicles, a much larger factory in Los Angeles was opened in 1923.

 In pursuit of developing heavier-duty and higher-capacity school buses, Crown introduced the first school bus with dual rear wheels in 1927 (on a Reo chassis).
-In 1930, it produced its first all-metal school bus body (on a Mack chassis), with a 43-passenger capacity.
+In 1930, it produced its first all-metal school bus body, with a 43-passenger capacity (on a Mack chassis).

-In 1929, Aircraft Division of the Crown Carriage Co. licensed the Kinner Airster airframe and it was manufactured as the Crown B-3 between 1930 and 1933.
+In 1927, the company changed its name, becoming the Crown Motor Carriage Company.
+In 1929, the Aircraft Division (founded in 1925) licensed the Kinner Airster airframe and it was manufactured as the Crown B-3 between 1930 and 1933.

 1932 would mark several major changes for the company.
 As part of his taking over day-to-day operations of Crown from his father, MM Brockway introduced a ground-breaking school bus body; elements of its design would change school bus design forever.
 To improve forward visibility, the new bus was a cab-forward design, with the driver sitting next to the engine and radiator.
 To improve safety, the bus was designed with an integral chassis; the windows were mesh-reinforced safety glass.
 Alongside the standard braking system, the bus also was equipped with two backup braking systems.

-In 1935, the cab-forward school bus was updated and dubbed the Crown Supercoach.

-For 1937, to increase seating capacity to 79 passengers, Crown produced its first mid-engine Supercoach; the bus came with a Hall-Scott gasoline engine.
-In 1939, Crown acquired Moreland Motor Truck Company; as part of the acquisition, Crown moved to a larger factory in Los Angeles.
-Additionally, the Supercoach was changed from a mid-engine to a rear-engine configuration for 1940.